FAQ Undergraduate

 So far, we’ve only had two placements as a new program so the data isn’t necessarily reliable since we only have two data sets.

-Once students have been admitted to the BASc, they will then be invited to fill out a supplementary form to be considered for registration into the Pre-Biomedical Engineering Standard Timetable.
+Once students have been admitted to the BASc, they will then be invited to fill out a supplementary form to be considered for registration into the Pre-Biomedical Engineering Timetable.

 Absolutely!
 All students are able to apply to Biomedical Engineering through the regular competitive placement process.
-There are a couple courses that you will need to take: CHEM 121, CHEM 123, and BMEG 200, in order to have the same knowledge base as students who have taken the PBME STT.
+There are a couple courses that you will need to take: CHEM 121, CHEM 123, and BMEG 200, in order to have the same knowledge base as students who have taken the PBME Timetable.

 Students who do not have credit for CHEM 121 and 123 (or equivalent) may receive a placement in BME but may experience a delay of normal program progression due to missing pre-reqs for the second year courses.